Secondary Education (SECNDED)

 PREREQ: RESTRICTED TO STUDENTS WITH PROFESSIONAL ED ADMISSION

-SECNDED 630 METHODS OF TEACHING SOCIAL STUDIES 3 Units
+SECNDED 630 THE TEACHING OF SOCIAL STUDIES IN THE SECONDARY SCHOOL 3 Units

 SECNDED 705 POLITICS, LITERACY, AND CRITICAL PEDAGOGY 3 Units